-I thought of sharing that I lived in Quincy, MA area for over 4 years.
+I thought of sharing that I lived in Quincy, MA area for over four years.
 And I have lived in Lincoln Heights near the Quincy Adams red Line.
 I have lived in 3 units.
-And I can tell that I have experience of getting back the full deposit amount every time.
+And I can tell that I have experience getting back the total deposit amount every time from my equity residential.
 And I am going to tell you how to Get The Full Security Deposit Back From Equity Residential.
-Although, they never asked for a hefty deposit amount like other states, maybe because the rent is so high.
+Although, they never asked for a hefty deposit amount like other states, maybe because the rent is high.
 Anyhow, they usually do the final inspection after you move out, but this time I had a pre-inspection done.
-They basically check the following points, and if you study the questions below, you can figure out what will cost you the amount to be deducted from the deposit amount.
+They check the following points, and if you study the questions below, you can figure out what will cost you the amount to be deducted ( due to any damage you have caused) from the deposit amount.

 The Questions You Need To Answer To Get The Full Security Deposit Back-

 If yes, what would you rate the condition of your carpet? poor, fair, good, excellent?